ginny-org/ginny/README.md

 - Postcss autoprefixer is used on all css files.
 - If your project contains a `cssnano.config.js` file, then `cssnano` is used on all css files.
 - If your project contains a `purgecss.config.js` file, then `purgecss` is used to remove unused CSS from your site.

+## Who is this for?

+As is typical for such projects, `ginny` is just for me.
+However I am happy to share it with anyone who is interested.
+I think it fills a nice niche of a simple tool for people that are very familiar with the node/js eco system and enjoy using jsx/tsx.